siriusastrebe/syc/README.md

     syc.list('name')
     -> {hello: 'world'}

-You can change the data on either the server or the client.
-Instead of having to wrap your data in function calls for reactivity, Syc will observe the change as it happens automatically (or via polyfills for older clients).
+No need to wrap your data, Syc will observe the change as it happens automatically (or via polyfills for older clients).

     shared.goodbye = "farewell!"